tekkenpc/CTF-Challenges/Networked.md

 <img width="580" alt="Screenshot 2019-11-13 at 00 29 38" src="https://user-images.githubusercontent.com/47299364/68719594-c07aab80-05ac-11ea-8ff1-6e16b396910c.png">

-Under the page upload.php there's an upload box for images only, this is interesting as we can manipulate a php reverse shell to actually looks like a GIF file.
+Under the page upload.php there's an upload box for images only, this is interesting as I can manipulate a php reverse shell to actually looks like a GIF file.

 <img width="597" alt="4" src="https://user-images.githubusercontent.com/47299364/69315784-a9385f80-0c37-11ea-9a4b-033cb3c998e4.png">